Surnames of my direct ancestors.

 Purcas (Purchas) – Plumb related line.

-No confirmed surnames of direct ancestors beginning with the letter “Q”.
+There are no confirmed surnames of my direct ancestors beginning with the letter “Q”.

 Go to Surnames – Letters R – Z.